 Year One provides a broad introduction to archaeological methods and the archaeology and history of Egypt, Greece, Rome and the ancient Near East.

 Archaeological fieldwork can be physically demanding, and requires an ability to undertake certain tasks (such as walking, carrying/using tools and equipment).
-At Liverpool, our Support Team is committed to supporting students and considering barriers to participation.
-On student request, we discuss reasonable adjustments to enable participation for disabled students, and can provide alternative (non-field/non-residential) options as appropriate.
-Please contact our Director of Fieldwork for further information: email@example.com.
+We are committed to supporting students and considering barriers to participation.

 Department Key Facts